Valve Cost in Residential Builds: Estimate Guide

 1. Quarter-Turn Ball Valves

-These are the everyday isolation valves found at fixture branches.
-Brass, lead-free brass, and PEX-compatible variants each carry different price tags.
+These are common isolation valves found at fixture branches.
+Brass, lead-free brass, and PEX-compatible variants each have different price tags.

 2. Gate Valves

-Still requested for larger diameter main lines in older homes, gate valves cost more in labor because they require additional turns and future packing adjustments.
+Used for larger diameter main lines in older homes, gate valves require more labor due to additional turns and packing adjustments.

 3. Pressure-Reducing Valves (PRVs)